pulp/pulp/docs/sphinx/dev-guide/contributing/documenting.rst

 RTD Versions
 ------------

-When viewing docs on Red the Docs, there are multiple versions linked in the upper-left corner of the page.
+When viewing docs on Read the Docs, there are multiple versions linked in the upper-left corner of the page.
 The "latest" version corresponds to the version of Pulp currently under development.
 Past releases each have a link named "pulp-x.y".